-During fiscal year 2011, we received deficiency notices from Nasdaq regarding non-compliance with the minimum stockholders equity and the minimum Market Value of Publicly Held Shares in accordance with Nasdaq Listing Standards for the Nasdaq Global Market.
-In March 2011 we received a positive response from the Nasdaq Listing Qualifications Staff indicating that our request for a transfer and continued listing on the Nasdaq Capital Market had been granted.
+During fiscal year 2011, we received deficiency notices from Nasdaq regarding non-compliance with the minimum stockholders' equity and the minimum Market Value of Publicly Held Shares in accordance with Nasdaq Listing Standards for the Nasdaq Global Market.
+In March 2011we received a positive response from the Nasdaq Listing Qualifications Staff indicating that our request for a transfer and continued listing on the Nasdaq Capital Market had been granted.
 Our common stock began trading on the Nasdaq Capital Market effective with the open of business on March 16, 2011.

 Under Nasdaq rules, failure to maintain minimum stockholders' equity of \$2.5 million may result in the delisting of our common stock from the Nasdaq Capital Market, in which case we would have 45 calendar days from the date of notification by Nasdaq to submit a plan to regain compliance.
 If the plan is accepted, Nasdaq can grant an extension of up to 180 calendar days from the date of the original notification for us to evidence compliance with this requirement.
-As a result of continuing losses from operations and the recognition of other expense for the fair value of derivative liabilities related to the securities issued in the May 2011 Private Placement, our stockholders' equity fell below \$2.5 million as of June 30, 2011; however, as a result of our financing activities during the three months ended September 30, 2011, our stockholders' equity exceeded the \$2.5 million requirement as of September 30, 2011.
+As a result of continuing losses from operations and the recognition of other expense for the fair value of derivative liabilities related to the securities issued in the May 2011 private placement, our stockholders' equity fell below \$2.5 million as of June 30, 2011; however, as a result of our subsequent financing activities, our stockholders' equity exceeded the \$2.5 million requirement as of September 30, 2011 and December 31, 2011.